Appliance repair technician servicing a residential refrigerator

 Tip Collection

 Built-in tip prompts at checkout.
-Crews actually keep the cash because tips route to the operator.
+A one-helper shop can route the helper's tips straight to the helper.

 Built for the way appliance repair actually works.